crossroadsfpga/enso/docs/primitives/rx_enso_pipe.md

 ## Allocating RX Ensō Pipes

 You need to use a [Device](device.md) object to allocate an RX Ensō Pipe.
-The following example shows how to allocate an RX Ensō Pipe.
+For example:

 ```cpp
 RxPipe* rx_pipe = device->AllocateRxPipe();
 assert(rx_pipe != nullptr);
 ```

 Note that pipes are not thread safe.
-Each thread that receives data in a program shouuld allocate its own device instance and RX Ensō Pipes.
+Each thread that receives data in a program should allocate its own device instance and RX Ensō Pipes.

 ## Receiving byte streams